AnswerrocketKW/mcp-test/README.md

    - Check your Python version with: `uv run python --version`

 4. **"mcp command not found"**
+   - Try running: `uv add "mcp[cli]"`
-   - Make sure you've activated your virtual environment
+   - Ensure your virtual environment is created with uv: `uv venv --python 3.10.7`
-   - Reinstall with `pip install "mcp[cli]"`
+   - Check if the installation was successful: `uv run mcp --help`

 5. **"No copilots found"**
    - Check that your API token has the correct permissions